 Healthy Alternative: Natural Preservatives or Canned Food

-There are plenty of natural preservatives used in pet foods, such as vitamin C (ascorbic acid), vitamin E (mixed tocopherols), and rosemary.
-While they are not as effective for as long as artificial preservatives are at preventing fat rancidity (so they tend to have shorter expiry dates), they're a safer choice.
+You should study the benefits of each.
+While they are not as effective for as long as artificial preservatives are at preventing fat rancidity (so they tend to have shorter expiry dates) in dog foods, they're a safer nutrition choice.

-If you want to avoid preservatives completely, go with canned dog food.
+When feeding your pup dinner, if you want to avoid preservatives completely in dry dog food, go with canned dog food.
 One of the benefits of canned dog food is that the canning process eliminates the need for chemical preservation.